microsoft/macos-cookbook/documentation/resource_spotlight.md

 spotlight 'volume name' do
-  volume                      String # defaults to 'volume name' if not specified indexed                     TrueClass, FalseClass # defaults to TrueClass if not specified allow_search                TrueClass, FalseClass # defaults to TrueClass if not specified end
+  volume                      String # defaults to 'volume name' if not specified indexed                     TrueClass, FalseClass # defaults to TrueClass if not specified searchable                TrueClass, FalseClass # defaults to TrueClass if not specified end
 ```